ia97lies/roblocks/README.md

 #Synthetics
-Simple components.
-Simple construction.
-Complex robots.
+Assemble complex robots with simple components.
 The simulation is based on Polycode (see http://polycode.org).

 See http://artificials.ch/synthetics